juanmartin8a/Text2Text-Chatbot/README.md

 ## Dataset
 The model was trained on a modified version of the Cornell Movie Dialogs Corpus, which contains over 220,000 conversational exchanges between more than 10,000 pairs of movie characters.
 This dataset provides a rich source of conversational data suitable for training a conversational AI model.

-The dataset was modified to reduce its size and to make training more simple.
+The dataset was modified to reduce its size and make training more simple.

 You can find the modified version of the dataset in the [conversations.txt file](https://github.com/juanmartin8a/Text2Text-Chatbot/blob/main/conversations.txt) from this repo :)